squoilin/EnergyScope_open/docs/index.md

 -   [Matthieu Souttre](mailto:matthieu.souttre@epfl.ch) (Library, Documentation, Development)
 -   [Cyrille Platteau](mailto:cyrille.platteau@epfl.ch) (IT)

-If you are interested in a specific topic, have a look at the [modules section](/explanation/model_formulation/modules/) and contact one of the team member related to the development of such feature.
+If you are interested in a specific topic, have a look at the [modules section](/explanation/model_formulation/modules/) and contact one of the team member related to the development the feature.

 ---